neudecker-group/jedi/docs/tutorials/custom-bonds.rst

  [10 27]]

 From here on out, it should become clear how to add custom interactions for any pair of atoms in your structure.
-First, you need to find the indices of the atoms you want to connect as JEDI sees them; using the visualisation with ``show_indices=True`` can help here.
+First, you need to find the indices of the atoms you want to connect as JEDI sees them; using the visualization with ``show_indices=True`` can help here.
 Then, after you created the Jedi object, but before you start the analysis, you make a call to ``jedi.add_custom_bonds()`` as illustrated above.
 Finally, you can start the analysis with your additional bonds set.